spence-s/spence-s-starter-template/README.md

 ### Developing

-`npm run dev` will build the project in memory and execute the script.

-For a nodemon like experience, we leverage the new nodejs experimental `watch` flag.
+`npm run dev` will build the project with `tsc --watch` execute the script with the new nodejs `watch` flag.

+### Testing

+`npm run test` will build the project and run the tests once `npm run test:coverage` will build the project once and run the tests once with node experimental test coverage flags.
-`npm run dev:watch` to start in watch mode.
+`npm run test:watch` will build the project in watch mode, and re-run the tests anytime something changes.

+### Updating dependencies

+`npm run update` will use `ncu -i` to update all dependencies to their latest versions, interactively

 ### Releasing